 Large Intestine or more commonly called the Colon Meridian 4 (LI4) is located on the hand.
 It is the web between the thumb and the index finger, ½ way between on the index finger side.
 Closer to the bone not the middle of the web.
 The Colon Meridian is Yang – Metal.
 It opens up the four gates and is a major tonification point.

 It is used for many things like constipation and diarrhea, abdominal pain, but is most widely known for headaches.
 Like I said, there are just so many other benefits with using acupuncture for migraines.

 Finally the Gall Bladder points 12 and 20 are used for occipital headaches and wind headaches.

-I have been advised to go to a proper acupuncturist to learn where these points are for you because you can also bring on headaches if you miss them!
+I recommend seeing a proper acupuncturist to learn where these points are for you because you can also bring on headaches if you miss them!
 So exercise caution.

 Please see migraine pressure point for more instructions on the press and release technique.

 I did notice that the weekly treatments increased my energy levels overall and balanced my emotions for a few days afterwards, so I would not hesitate to recommend trying acupuncture for migraines as an effective treatment for pain management and it has other health benefits as well.